Conserving Sunnycroft's conservatory

 How special is our conservatory?

-Interestingly, the glazed cast iron ‘porch’ over the new front door in the turret was provided by Halliday, as were the iron and glazed-roof veranda across the whole of the south front overlooking the garden.
+Interestingly, the glazed cast iron ‘porch’ over the front door in the turret was provided by R. Halliday & Co, as were the iron and glazed-roof veranda across the whole of the south front overlooking the garden.
 Mrs Slaney also added the Drawing Room bay with french windows to be better able to view the conservatory.

 Over recent years the team at Sunnycroft have been raising funds to conserve and restore this special building and thanks to generous donations from visitors, supporters, and legacies the project is now underway.